-The July Challenge is held in late June early July, in conjunction with the USA Fencing National Championships.
-This competition constitutes the beginning of the Cadet and Junior point cycle/season which is why their NRPS are updated with the new season's birth year span in April each year.
+The July Challenge is held in late July, in conjunction with the USA Fencing Parafencing National Championships.
+This competition constitutes the beginning of the Cadet and Junior point cycle/season which is why their NRPS are updated with the new season's birth year span.
 Only those that meet the new season's birth year span are eligible to compete in these events.